Native Azaleas: A Beginner’s Guide

 Native azalea leaves turn gorgeous shades of orange and yellow in the fall.
 Image © The Plant Native

 We’ve heard the benefits.
-Now, let’s meet some azaleas native to North America.
+Now, let’s see some pictures and meet the native options.

 Azaleas for the Northeast, Mid-Atlantic, and South